Ghilt/FractalView/README.md

 9. Get starting seed for pyramid from core/ user configurable 9.b Do other shapes than triangle
 10. Credit https://shapeshifter.design/ for being a nice tool in third party credit
-11. unify save and load icons to use the style as in fractal canvas fragment